As a homeowner or a renter, you may find yourself locked out of your property. At which time you may consider breaking

 To become skilful in using lock picking tools takes lots of trial and error.
-This training should be conducted on training locks and not locks that are in use.
+This training should be conducted on special training locks and not locks that are in use.

 This is the reason many people consider lockpicking to be unsafe.
-When done incorrectly you can damage your lock so severely that it will require complete lock replacement.
+When done incorrectly you can damage your lock so severely that it will require a complete lock replacement.

 DIY Vs Professional Lock Picking

 Unfortunately, lockpicking tools are readily available for purchase to consumers.
-However as mentioned, when unused incorrectly you can cause extensive damage to your lock and even break the tools.
+However as mentioned, when unused incorrectly they can cause extensive damage to your lock and even break the tools.

 Unskilled vs. Trusted Locksmiths

 These locksmith “imposters” are essentially using your lock as practice when lockpicking and can damage it in the process.

 When choosing a locksmith for your property always make sure to do your research.
-Use Google reviews and other methods to check their trustworthiness.
+Check for genuine Google reviews and other methods to verify their trustworthiness.